IDEOorg/steps-bot/README.md

 # Roo — The Chatbot
-This repository contains code for the chatbot side of Roo (for the admin, helloroo.org, code go to https://github.com/ideoorg/steps).
+This repository contains code for the chatbot side of Roo (for the admin interface code, helloroo.org, go to https://github.com/ideoorg/steps).

 # Documentation
 Documentation of how the chatbot works can be found [here](https://docs.google.com/presentation/d/1TDnPto_Cl4piWOrG6cf-_XmdVNg-Aqdwp1QLzIyLqos/edit?usp=sharing).
 (WORK IN PROGRESS)
 # Getting Started - Local Development
-NOTE: Both Facebook and Twilio, the SMS service we use, requires a non-localhost url for its webhook.
+NOTE: Both Facebook and Twilio (the SMS service we use) requires a non-localhost url for its webhook.
 Therefore any part of the code that uses `src/Messenger.js` (the code that sends the actual messages) will not work in local development.
-See `e2e.tests.js` for examples of how to play around with the code.
+See `e2e.tests.js` for examples of how to play around with that limitation.

 Instructions on how to set up the staging environment (which will allow you to send messages) can be found later in this README.
 ## .env file